briangmilnes/APAS-AI/apas-ai/rules/UserRules4.md

 #### Per‑TODO Execution (hard gate)
 - On setting a TODO `in_progress`: print Start via terminal:
-  - `date +"Start: %a %b %d %T %Z %Y" && date +%s`
+  - `date +"Start: %a %b %d %T %Z %Y"`
 - Execute exactly one synchronous action (or a clearly batched set): edits and/or 1 command, piped with `2>&1 | cat`.
 Reuse SAME Start for retries.
 - On finishing: print End via terminal:
-  - `date +"End: %a %b %d %T %Z %Y" && date +%s`
+  - `date +"End: %a %b %d %T %Z %Y"`
-- Compute and print Total (End_epoch − Start_epoch).
-Provide a brief summary.
+- Provide a brief summary.
 Immediately complete or fail the TODO; if another exists, set it `in_progress` and print its Start.

 #### TODO Completion Guard (Last Item)
 - Same‑message order: